Amul-Thantharate/Bedrock-lambda-Api/README.md

 .
 ├── README.md                   <-- This instructions file
-├── boto3_layer                 <-- Source code for a lambda layer that contains the boto3 library │   └── boto3_layer.zip
 ├── code_genration              <-- Source code for a lambda function that generates code │   ├── code_genration.py       <-- Lambda function code for generating code programm
 ├── Image_generation            <-- Source code for a lambda function that generates images │   ├── image_generation.py     <-- Lambda function code for generating images programm
-├── meet_summary                <-- Source code for a lambda function that generates meet summary │   ├── meeting_summarization.py        <-- Lambda function code for generating meet summary programm ├── pytz                        <-- Source code for a lambda layer that contains the pytz library │   └── pytz.zip
+├── meet_summary                <-- Source code for a lambda function that generates meet summary │   ├── meeting_summarization.py        <-- Lambda function code for generating meet summary programm

 ```